ZainahAlshehri/Movies_Streaming_Platforms_EDA/README.md

 IMDb|IMDb rating|float64
 Type|Movie or Tv Show|object
 Rotten Tomatoes|Rotten Tomatoes %|int
-Disney+|hether the movie is found on Prime Video|object Netflix|Whether the movie is found on Prime Video|object Prime Video|Whether the movie is found on Prime Video|object|
+Disney+|hether the movie is found on Disney|object Netflix|Whether the movie is found on Netflix|object Prime Video|Whether the movie is found on Prime Video|object|
 Hulu|Whether the movie is found on Hulu|object Genres|Type of Movie|object